LLCs vs C Corporation: Which Is Best for Your Business?

-C-Corporations, or C-Corps, are the oldest and probably most common type of large domestic company.
-Many product and services that people come across daily are provided by corporations.
+C Corporations, or C Corps, are the oldest and probably most common type of large domestic company.
+Many products and services that people come across daily are provided by corporations.
 When you think about incorporating your small business, this might be the first option that comes to mind.

 Ownership Structures and Corresponding Requirements

 Both of these business entities have their distinct uses, and what is right for your company may change with time.
-An LLC is the best option for many smaller businesses who are just getting started.
-A C-Corporation may be the right choice when your business grows to become a larger entity with more shareholders.
+An LLC is the best option for many smaller businesses that are just getting started.
+A C Corporation may be the right choice when your business grows to become a larger entity with more shareholders.